hush-shell/hush/book/src/intro/hello-world.md

 std.print("Hello world!")
 ```

 The first line is a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 It tells the operating system which interpreter to use for the script.
 The second line is a function call of the `print` function from the standard library.
-When executed, this script will output `Hello world!` to the terminal.
+When executed, this script will output `Hello world!` to the standard output.

 ## Making the script executable